 Paoakalani

-In 1899, the legal heir to the throne, Princess Kaiulani became ill and died childless at the age of 23 years old.
-Queen Liliuokalani married the Honorable John Dominis, but had no children, the queen died on November 11, 1917, while under the illegal occupation of the Hawaiian kingdom ending the Kalakaua dynastic line of succession.
+In 1899, the legal heir to the throne, Princess Kaʻiulani became ill and died childless at the age of 23 years old, ending the dynastic line of succession.